languagetool-org/languagetool/trunk/JLanguageTool/README.txt

     at $Proxy17.gotoRange(Unknown Source)
    -usability: pressing Esc too long will close both dialogs, should close only one
  -general:
-   -for some rules there may be a lot of false alarms, i.e. LanguageTool complains
+   -for some rules there may be a lot of false alarms, i.e., LanguageTool complains
     about text which is actually correct

 TODO:
  -add a layer to use the simple XML so the LanguageTool GUIs can use An Gramadoir?
- -load (language-specific) abbreviations from external file -Tools.getBaseDir() expects LanguageTool.jar, which doesn't exist during development -OpenOffice.org: make the dialog modal
+ -load (language-specific) abbreviations from an external file -Tools.getBaseDir() expects LanguageTool.jar, which doesn't exist during development -OpenOffice.org: make the dialog modal
  -stand-alone GUI: mark errors in upper part of window